plrthink/electron-accelerator/readme.md

 Get up and running with a customisable electron build process!

-This tool will request some configuration for your new electron project and the:
+This tool will request some configuration for your new electron project and then:

 - Unpack a template to the current working directory.
 - Apply your custom configuration